mdlog/evoNFT/README.md

 - Ensure you have 0.01 MATIC for breeding cost
 - Parents must not be staked or listed for sale

+**Training failed?**
+- Ensure you own the NFT
+- Check if stat is already at max (100)
+- Verify you have at least 0.35 MATIC (0.3 + gas)
+- NFT must not be staked or listed for sale
+- Check browser console for detailed error messages

 ## 🎯 Advanced Features

 ### Real-Time Data